Skip to content Skip to footer

 Photo:museumoflondon.org.uk

-‘Witch bottles’ is the name given to 17th century stoneware and glass vessels believed to have served as objects for ritual protection or as the containers of a ‘prepared cure’ against witchcraft.
+‘Witch bottles’ is the name given to 17th century and vessels believed to have served as objects for ritual protection or as the containers of a ‘prepared cure’ against witchcraft.
 Their contents most commonly include pins and nails, but sometimes also urine, nail clippings and thorns.
 They have been found deliberately concealed in a range of places: in hearths or beneath the floors of historic buildings, in churchyards, ditches and riverbanks, and on archaeological sites

 MOLA Finds Specialist Nigel Jeffries, and Professor Owen Davies and Dr. Ceri Houlbrook from the University of Hertfordshire are conducting the most comprehensive synthesis of evidence relating to the much practice mythologised phenomenon of ‘witch bottles’ ever undertaken.
 Led by Jeffries, ‘Bottles concealed and revealed’ is a three year project funded by the Arts and Humanities Research Council.